menaruben/asa/README.md

  a::::::::::aa:::as:::::::::::ss   a::::::::::aa:::a
   aaaaaaaaaa  aaaa sssssssssss      aaaaaaaaaa  aaaa
 ```
+> g++ version used: 13.2.0

+# annotation
-> This is a toy project and should not be taken seriously, which means it is NOT for production at all.
+This is a toy project and should not be taken seriously, which means it is NOT for production at all.
 The goal of this project is to have fun!
-> I am not a C++ developer so keep that in mind but I will definitely clean up and refactor a lot :D
+I am not a C++ developer so keep that in mind but I will definitely clean up and refactor a lot :D

-> g++ version used: 13.2.0
+fyi: I have written a [tree-sitter grammar for asa](https://github.com/menaruben/tree-sitter-asa) to support
+syntax highlighting for a better experience as I previously used a pascal mode in my editor to have some sort of highlighting. :)

 ```pascal
 // define new 'fib' block/function